chibyhq/awesome-standalone-edu-games/README.md

     * There is a native Scratch to HTML5 converter from MIT (phosporus)
     * The photron project packages Scratch project into native Linux ARM apps, however it uses the Electron runtime and conversion to HTML5 - which is too heavy for the Pi and the CHIP (as far as I am concerned)
     * What other options do we have to package a Scratch project (which are all stored on the Scratch website centrally apparently) into the Squeak VM ?
-    * Scratch V3 - a merge of scratch and Google Blockly with horizontal block programming support (very touchscreen friendly)
-* Snap!
-    * Easy to embed / export
-    * Runtime ?
-What is the runtime ?
-How do you access native ressources ?
-It was done for the Ergo Jr project, so it must be possible.
 * PyQt5 + QML + Multimedia support
 * QtWebView + Web application (served locally ?)
 * RenPy : Should support Blockly to make Renpy scripts and allow to run them simply.